MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-page.md

 ---
-title: Embed Strategy bot consumption page
+title: Embed Strategy agent consumption page
-description: The Embedding SDK allows you to quickly integrate a Strategy bot consumption page into a web application in a responsive manner.
+description: The Embedding SDK allows you to quickly integrate a Strategy agent consumption page into a web application in a responsive manner.
 ---

-The Embedding SDK allows you to quickly integrate a Strategy bot consumption page into a web application in a responsive manner.
+The Embedding SDK allows you to quickly integrate a Strategy agent consumption page into a web application in a responsive manner.

-There are three basic steps for embedding a Strategy bot consumption page.
+There are three basic steps for embedding a Strategy agent consumption page.

 1. In the initial page of your web application, add a link to the Strategy JavaScript Embedding SDK.